Complete Guide to Extending Your WiFi Network

-This makes things frustrating when your connection doesn’t work as well as it should.
-Ideally, WiFi setup should be “set it and forget it.”
+It is frustrating when your connection doesn’t work as well as it should.
+Ideally, Wi-Fi setup should be “set it and forget it.”
 But all too often, customers are left struggling with that one dead zone in the upstairs bedroom.

 There are many reasons why you may be experiencing less-than-stellar wireless performance in your home (and we’ll get into them below).
 But before you jump to conclusions, it’s worthwhile to ask yourself whether you need to extend your network in the first place: